Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 additional jobs.
 Please refer to `jobs cmi` and `jobs cmi --delete` actions in the [Batch Shipyard Usage](20-batch-shipyard-usage.md) doc.

-### Automation!
+## Automation!
-Nearly all of the Docker runtime complexities are taken care of by the Batch Shipyard tooling.
-The user just needs to ensure that their MPI Docker images are either constructed with the aforementioned accommodations and/or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.
+Nearly all of the Docker or Singularity runtime complexities are taken care of by Batch Shipyard.
+The user just needs to ensure that their MPI container images are either constructed with the aforementioned accommodations and/or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.

+## Which to choose for MPI?
+Docker or Singularity?
+In the context of Batch Shipyard, both approaches are somewhat similar as the tooling takes care of a lot of the complexity.
+However, if you are using a Docker image, then you need to ensure that your image contains the directives to install and start an SSH server.

+Since Singularity is inherently more easy to work with for MPI programs, it may be beneficial to use Singularity to containerize your MPI application instead of Docker.
+There is no need to package an SSH server with your image and is handled more elegantly in Batch Shipyard without the need to split the execution and deal with potential cleanup artifacts.

 ### More Information
 For more general information about MPI and Azure Batch, please visit